Rocco Lo Presti: Biography

+From laborer to 'Ndrangheta front man in Bardonecchia

 On May 1, 1971, on Workers' Day in a bar in Turin, a group of Calabrese immigrants engaged in a gunfight.
 One of whom was Carmelo Manti who left four dead on the ground.
 They were arms merchants who demanded payment of a bribe which Manti owed them almost 2 million lire.
 Among the dead was Giuseppe Prochilo.
 He was a boss of the building racket and the Lo Presti's right-hand man.
 This massacre lifted the veil and broke the silence in the building racket.
 Manti, revealed information on the racket.
 He revealed tenders and subcontracts, exploitation, bribes.
 He revealed the names of the bosses who controlled the racket.
 Among the names there was also that of Rocco Lo Presti.
 Turin discovered an organization sprouted on the misery and suffering of many immigrants.
 The attention of the newspapers and the judiciary concentrated on Bardonecchia.
 Through threats, intimidation and abuse of all kinds, he had managed to control the construction workforce in Val di Susa.